-The annual Young People's Concerts will bring together approximately 4,000 fourth grade children from all Springfield R-12 district schools, 50 area school districts, and students from private, parochial and home schools to listen to live symphonic music and to gain valuable exposure to the elements of musical styles and eras.
+The Springfield Symphony's 51st Annual Young People's Concert (YPC) will bring together students from all Springfield R-12 district schools, 50 area school districts, and students from rural, private, parochial and home schools to listen to live symphonic music and to gain valuable exposure to the elements of musical styles and eras.
 Each of the Young People's Concerts is specifically designed to be an in-depth learning experience.

 For more information or to be added to the Young People's Concerts mailing list, please contact the Symphony office at 417-864-6683.